EfthymiaKakoulidou/unscramble-the-word/TESTING.md

 -   After putting my project up for review on the #peer code review I got some feedback.
     One of the comments was that the player's choices, when he got the word wrong, should be more clear so I made the capital letters blue to stand out more and differentiate them from the scrambled word which is in red.
 I also changed the messages making them shorter and more comprehensible.
     Another comment was that the blank answer was not handled as an error but it was taken a wrong answer.
 I fixed that by handling the blank answer as an error.
+-   One bug that I came across while playing the game was that the hint was appearing with a time sleep of 2 seconds.
+This gave the time to the player to type something , even he/she was not asked to type anything.
+In this case the game took that as the answer and validated it.
+That caused confusion and bad user experience.
+I solved that by removing the time sleep and moving the message into the player's answer function.
+Now the hint is shown at  all times once used and is is not appearing just for 2 seconds.

 ## Unfixed Bugs